Darryl Frazier

 Biography

-Darryl Frazier is a full-time lecturer in Communication, primarily teaching Com 1010 - Intro to Oral communication.
-Prior to his current position, Darryl taught part time in the Communication Department.
-He also spent the last two years serving as the Assistant Basic Course Director, overseeing the Public Speaking Resource Center.
-He worked with Wayne State's "Kick Start" program in 2020, and he has been part of the Communication Department's Basic Course Committee since 2017.
-He is also a Ph.D. candidate in the Communication Department, completing work on his dissertation looking at media representation of the isolationist movement prior to World War II.
+Dr. Frazier is an Assistant Professor of Teaching in the Department of Communication.
+He primarily teaches Com 1010 - Intro to Oral communication.
+Prior to his current position, Darry spent two years serving as the Assistant Basic Course Director, overseeing the Public Speaking Resource Center and the Oral Communication Competency Exam.
+He worked with Wayne State's "Kick Start" program in 2020, and he facilitates multiple public speaking workshops each semester.

 Degrees and Certifications